Usually, we prefer to cut brisket in half and freeze it for further use when there is not enough space on the smoker to smoke the whole brisket.

 If you are confused if the frozen brisket will taste the same as a raw one or not, don’t worry.
 It will if you can preserve it correctly.
 Just spare some time to thaw and it’s ready to be smoked.

 Every product is independently reviewed and selected by our editors.
 If you buy something through our links, we may earn an affiliate commission at no extra cost to you.

-Can You Cut a Brisket In Half and Freeze
+Can You Cut Brisket In Half and Freeze?

 Yes, absolutely.
 You can cut a brisket and store it in the freezer for up to one year.
 But you have to make sure it’s properly wrapped.
 Otherwise, it might go bad.

 But if you can make sure to preserve the half cut meat in an airtight packet or box, it’s much better to cut it in half.